adobe/helix-test-content-gdrive/README.md

 For now the only 'magic' files are `header.md` and `footer.md`, other files are considered to be pages of your Helix website.

 ## Automated tests
-This example is validated using CircleCI using tests defined in the `test-code` branch of this repository to avoid cluttering this branch with test code.
+This example is validated with CircleCI using tests defined in the `test-code` branch of this repository to avoid cluttering this branch with test code.

 You can safely ignore these tests if you're just playing with the example.